-Entegris has for a number of years maintained a short-term variable incentive compensation program, the Entegris Incentive Plan ("EIP"), which generally provides for a potential cash award based upon the achievement of annual financial criteria and operating performance objectives in accordance with a sliding scale established by the Compensation Committee, with a fractional award for performance above the threshold level, a full award for target performance and a premium award of up to 200% of target for extraordinary performance.
+Entegris has, for a number of years, maintained a short-term variable incentive compensation program, the Entegris Incentive Plan ("EIP"), which generally provides for a potential cash award based upon the achievement of annual financial criteria and operating performance objectives in accordance with a sliding scale established by the Compensation Committee, with a fractional award for performance above the threshold level, a full award for target performance and a premium award of up to 200% of target for extraordinary performance.
 In addition to the financial criteria and operating performance objectives, awards under the EIP are conditioned on the Company achieving an operating profit.
-During 2020, the Chief Executive Officer was eligible to receive a target incentive compensation payment equal to 110% of his base salary, and the named executive officers listed in the "Summary Compensation Table" below other than the Chief Executive Officer continued to be eligible to receive target incentive compensation payments ranging from 60% to 85% of their base salaries, which reflect no changes from 2019 except that target incentive compensation payments for our Chief Financial Officer and Chief Operating Officer were increased from 75% of their base salaries to 85% and 80% of their base salaries, respectively.
-Mr. Graves' relative increase in target short-term incentive compensation in 2020 was greater when compared to the other named executive officers for substantially the same reasons as discussed with respect to his base salary increase in the "-Base Salary" section above.
+During 2021, the Chief Executive Officer was eligible to receive a target incentive compensation payment equal to 120% of his base salary, and the named executive officers listed in the "Summary Compensation Table" below other than the Chief Executive Officer continued to be eligible to receive target incentive compensation payments ranging from 60% to 85% of their base salaries.
+During 2021 target incentive compensation payments for our Chief Operating Officer, Senior Vice President for Human Resources and Senior Vice President and General Manager for the Company's Microcontamination Control division were increased from 80%, 60% and 60% of their base salaries, respectively, to 85%, 70% and 70% of their base salaries, respectively.
+Our Executive Vice President and Chief Financial Officer's target incentive compensation was unchanged in 2021, remaining at 85% of his base salary.
 The EIP is administered by, and all awards are made at the discretion of, the Compensation Committee.
-The target incentive compensation payments to our named executive officers, as a percentage of base salary, approximated the median of target incentive compensation payments of similarly situated executives of our peer group companies, adjusted for executive-specific factors such as tenure, proficiency in role, criticality and individual importance.
+The target incentive compensation payments to our named executive officers, as a percentage of base salary, approximated the median of target incentive compensation payments of the market data, adjusted for executive-specific factors such as tenure, proficiency in role, and criticality.